darwino/darwino-documentation/Developer Guide/Using the Studio.md

  DarwinoServiceDispatcher: this is the class that is used by the HTTP Server to dispatch the services.
 By default, all services are enabled, but with DarwinoServiceDispatcher we can selectively enable and disable services.

  MainActivity –creates the canvas on which the application runs.
-(I couldn’t make this out AT ALL.
-It’s at 1:07 in.)

  SplashScreenActivity provides the splash screen.
-Not much to say about this.

 - -robovm-hybrid: This is the iOS version of the app.
 We’re writing Java for iOS, but Java is not supported natively by iOS, so we rely on 3rd-party frameworks.
 We currently support only RoboVM, but we may support more in the future, such as Intel INDE.